The application windows for 2019/20 are:

 Every year the Guild has £20,000 to give out across the academic year to societies and student groups for events and projects.
-This funding is divided equally between the three terms and decided on by Societies Council; the democratic body of elected students who represent you.
+This funding is allocated by Societies Council; the democratic body of elected students who represent you.
 There is a grant funding round each term.

 How much can I apply for?